What Is Collagen? Types, Benefits & How to Support It

 Collagen is the most common type of protein in the animal kingdom, and in humans, it accounts for nearly 35% of all the protein found in the body.

-Collagen is a structural molecule and can be found throughout the body in rigid structures like bone, soft structures cartilage, or elastic tissues like tendons and ligaments.
+Collagen is a structural molecule and can be found throughout the body in rigid structures like bone, soft structures like cartilage, or elastic tissues like tendons and ligaments.

 Therefore, a deficiency in dietary sources of collagen can lead to problems throughout the body, ranging from superficial issues like brittle hair and nails, increased wrinkles on the skin, or, in rare cases, such as a collagen production disease, death can even occur.